 English-Hebrew Translations by Localization, LLC Translation Services

-Hebrew (עִבְרִית, Ivrit, About this sound Hebrew pronunciation (help·info)) is a Semitic language of the Afroasiatic language family.
+Hebrew (עִבְרִית, Ivrit, Hebrew pronunciation (help·info)) is a Semitic language of the Afroasiatic language family.
 Culturally, it is considered the language of the Jewish people, though other Jewish languages had originated among diaspora Jews, and the Hebrew language is also used by non-Jewish groups, such as the Samaritans.
 Modern Hebrew is spoken by most of the seven million people in Israel while Classical Hebrew has been used for prayer or study in Jewish communities around the world.
 The language is attested from the 10th century BCE to the late Second Temple period, after which the language developed into Mishnaic Hebrew.
 It is one of the official languages of Israel, along with Arabic.

 Ancient Hebrew is also the liturgical tongue of the Samaritans, while modern Hebrew or Arabic is their vernacular, though today about 700 Samaritans remain.
 As a foreign language it is studied mostly by Jews and students of Judaism and Israel, archaeologists and linguists specializing in the Middle East and its civilizations, by theologians, and in Christian seminaries.